dathere/datapusher-plus/README.md

   Datapusher+ messages are designed to be more verbose and actionable, so the data publisher's user experience is far better and makes it possible to have a resource-first upload workflow.

+* **Extended data-wrangling with qsv**

+  Apart from bullet-proof data type inferences, qsv is leveraged by Datapusher+ to convert XLS/ODS files;
+  count the number of rows; transcode to UTF-8 if required; validate if a CSV conforms to the [RFC 4180 standard](https://datatracker.ietf.org/doc/html/rfc4180); and create a preview subset in this initial version.

+  Future versions of Datapusher+ will further leverage qsv's 70+ commands to do additional data wrangling, preprocessing and validation.
+The Roadmap is available [here](https://github.com/dathere/datapusher-plus/discussions/4).
+  Ideas, suggestions and your feedback are most welcome!

 ## Resource-first Upload Workflow

 In traditional CKAN, the dataset package upload workflow is as follows: